kevinkga/bbos/README.md

 For more complex deployments, I would recommend using more advanced tools like Ansible to provision the system.

-In fact, you can look at the default content of `install.sh` where it clones a git repo of an Ansible Playbook and executes it locally.
+In fact, you can look at the default content of `install.sh` it clones a git repo of an Ansible Playbook and executes it locally.

 ## File overlay
 These are files that you want to add or replace into the base image.
 These are stored in the `overlay` folder.
 Typically, your base image will have two main partitions: